ramosv/Age-Prediction-with-CNN/README.md

 ### Adjustments & Observations

-After a bunch of tests and tweaks, here’s what actually worked:
+After a bunch of tests and tweaks, here's what actually worked:

 - **Data Cleaning**:
   Retained only samples with ages between 1 and 100, a face score of at least 1.0, and excluded images with multiple detected faces.
 This resulted in a curated dataset of approximately 49,278 images with improved gender balance through partial oversampling.